jdbeutel/ics699-docs/finalReport/finalReport.md

 #### Old, Wikipedia Model ####

-My old, Wikipedia model was oriented around who can view or edit each instance of data.
+The old, Wikipedia model was oriented around who can view or edit each instance of data.
 In that model, a person's current contact info appeared only once in the system, not in different copies for different users; the data was central, intended to approach the objective truth.